RatJuggler/advent-of-code/2016/README.md

 ##### Day 2: Bathroom Security
 I started off by coding all the state changes explicitly and then refactored this into a more generic solution for defining keypads.

+##### Day 3: Squares With Three Sides
+Simple to do in a long handed way but couldn't think of a more elegant/generic approach for Part 2.